Ancient Egyptian strike action

 Castle Itter is a small fortification in Austria used by the SS during the Second World War as a prison for high profile detainees.
 It is also the site of one of the most curious battles of the conflict.

 On 6 May 1945, peace was on the horizon and the Third Reich was collapsing.
-With the German commander (also in charge of Dachau) committing suicide, and some of the Waffen SS soldiers retreating, one of the prisoners, Zvonimir Čučković, a Yugoslav freedom fighter, escaped and went looking for some Allied troops to rescue the rest of the prisoners.
+With the German commander (also in charge of Dachau) killing himself, and some of the Waffen SS soldiers retreating, one of the prisoners, Zvonimir Čučković, a Yugoslav freedom fighter, escaped and went looking for some Allied troops to rescue the rest of the prisoners.